tldr-pages/tldr/pages/common/cbt.md

 `cbt count "{{table_name}}"`

-- Read single row from a table with only 1 (most recent) cell revision per column:
+- Read single row from a specific table with only 1 (most recent) cell revision per column in the current project:

 `cbt lookup {{table_name}} {{row_key}} cells-per-column={{1}}`